SebKrantz/website/README.md

 ## Tips for Adaptation

 - Use SVG social icons.
 I got mine from [here](https://cdn.jsdelivr.net/npm/simple-icons@v7/icons/).
-Open them and paste them into index.html and contact.html, and ensure that thex have a flag `fill="currentColor"` so that their color can be targeted by CSS if desired (i.e., by default set to dark grey and lighter grey on hover).
+Open them and paste them into index.html and contact.html, and ensure that thex have a tag `fill="currentColor"` so that their color can be targeted by CSS if desired (by default set to very dark grey and lighter grey on hover).

 ## Custom Domain with Namecheap.com + Hosting with Github Pages